 In Bhutan the trip is also interesting from a culinary point of view, and the most important foods are red rice, wheat, corn, pork, beef, chicken, yak, cheese and chili.
 Soups and stews of dehydrated meat and vegetables seasoned with spices and cheese are typical preparations.
 Yak milk dairy products are also very popular.

 Ema datshi – a spicy dish made of big green peppers and chili peppers, in a cheese sauce, is found throughout the country and is considered a national pride.

 Jasha maru – chicken minced meat and tomato dish

 Jasha tshoem – bhutanese curry chicken

-Phaksha PAA – dried pork, cooked with chili pepper, spices and vegetables.
+Phaksha PAA – Dried pork, cooked with chilli, spices and vegetables

 How to get here

 Passport: necessary, with subsequent validity of at least six months and in any case always beyond the expiration of the stay in Bhutan.

 Entry Visa: it is compulsory.
 It is issued with an authorization from the capital Thimphu according to precise procedures: anyone wishing to travel to the country must contact the Tourism Council of Bhutan (Website www.tourism.gov.bt , e-mail email@example.com) and book the stay only with Tour Operators recognized by that organization.
 There is a list of Tour Operators authorized by the Government of Bhutan available at the following link: http://www.tourism.gov.bt/directory/tour-operator.
 The visa costs USD 250 per day, including accommodation, meals, internal transport, local guides and possible artistic and cultural events.
 During the low season (December-February and June-August) the required expense is reduced to 200 USD per day.
 Individual travellers in groups of less than 3 people may be required to pay a higher deposit, while there are facilitations for students and minors.